Sinus Lift Walnut Creek, CA

 We will want the patient to schedule an evaluation to determine how the healing and growing process is going.
 For some patients, there may be issues with the sinus membrane, requiring extra healing time, or even a repeat of the grafting procedure.

-Contact our East Bay office in Walnut Creek, CA. Our dentists, Dr. Keith and Dr. Gibbs are here to answer your questions about sinus lifts, a specific type of bone graft, and preparing your jaw for implant surgery in your upper jaw.
+Contact our East Bay office in Walnut Creek, CA. Our dentists, Dr. Keith and Dr. Gibbs are here to answer your questions about sinus lifts, a specific type of bone graft, and preparing your jaw for Dental Implant surgery in your upper jaw.
 Give us a call with questions you may have: (925) 266-3550.